nisargaugouder/nisargaugouder/README.md

 ---

-I'm **D U Nisarga**, currently an intern at **X-workZ**, where I’m learning and building with **Java**, developing clean, efficient applications, and improving my coding every day.
-I enjoy solving problems, writing readable code, and building things that work.
+I'm **D U Nisarga**, currently an intern at **X-workZ**, where I’m working with **Java** to develop clean, efficient applications.
+I enjoy solving problems, writing readable code, and creating reliable solutions.

 ---

+---

 ## 🌱 What I'm working on

-- Writing full-stack Java programs
+- Java (Core & Advanced)
+- Object-Oriented Programming
 - Practicing and improving core concepts in software development
 - Staying consistent with GitHub commits and hands-on practice